wp-plugins/social-contact-display/readme.txt

 == Installation ==

-1. Install via WordPress admin or unzip and upload all folders and files via FTP to \wp-content\plugins\
+1. Upload social-contact-display  to the  /wp-content/plugins/ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the WordPress Social Contact Display Widget plugin through the ‘Plugins’ menu in WordPress
+3. Navigate to Appearance > Widgets
+4. Locate the WordPress Social Contact Display widget and drag to your desired location
+5. Fill in the options and select Save

 == Frequently Asked Questions ==